ZiQiLN/ziqiln/README.md

 My values when it comes to products are based on: 🔏 Privacy (Cypherpunks are lovely), 👤 Usability and 🎨 User Interface (sometimes ⚡ Performance).
 I love and hate "innovative" technologies such as ⛓️ Blockchain because they are commonly overfitten into product which kills end-customer value, however this doesn't mean these technologies are bad - game it noy about using as much tech as it's possible but about using it when it fits and provides real benefit.

-> “He who has a why to live for can bear almost any how.” ~ Friedrich Nietzsche

 <details>
   <summary>Pretty Good Privacy (PGP)</summary>